teamputtygen/hn-docs/docs/researcher/api-key.rst

 where active session cookies will still allow access.  **The maximum lifetime of a session cookie is fixed at 24 hours.**

-Currently the browser interface does not support generation of API key/secret pairs.
+.. note:: Currently the browser interface does not support generation of API key/secret pairs.
 To work around this limitation, the API key/secret pairs can generated from the command line.

 Enabling Account Password
 -------------------------